calvinlfer/Akka-Persistence-example-with-Protocol-Buffers-serialization/README.md

 The `Main` application fires events at the `Calculator` actor.
 Since `Calculator` actor is Persistent, it makes use of the Serializer (set up in `application.conf`) when reading and persistent events to/from the event journal.

+We also have a [test](https://github.com/referentiallytransparent/Akka-Persistence-example-with-Protocol-Buffers-serialization/blob/master/src/test/scala/com/experiments/calculator/PersistentCalculatorSpec.scala) that exercises the Persistent `Calculator` Actor by sending it events, killing it and making sure it uses Event Sourcing to bring the `Calculator` up to the current state.
+You can use `sbt test` to run the test.

  If you are using IntelliJ and want syntax highlighting, then make sure your directory setup looks like this:
  ![image](https://cloud.githubusercontent.com/assets/14280155/14578746/e1a8e258-035e-11e6-86af-5a74669930d5.png)